AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

 Case-sensitive - Case-sensitive systems differentiate between uppercase and lowercase.
 "ABC" and "abc" are not the same thing on a case sensitive system.

 CGI - (Common Gateway Interface) programs/scripts run on the server and are usually designed to add functionality to a web site.
+Also, CGI stands for 'computer-generated imagery' and relates to the creation of any special effects for film, TV or games, using computers rather than video cameras.

 cgi-bin - The most common directory to store CGI programs on a web server.
 The "bin" part of "cgi-bin" is an abbreviation of "binary", dating back to when programs were referred to as "binaries".